hartwigmedical/hmftools/paddle/README.md

 ## Update driver catalog values

-Final step is to take the dNdS values and transform them into something useable by the driver catalog.
+Final step is to take the dNdS values from previous step and transform them into something useable by the driver catalog.

-This is done by running the PaddleDndsApplicationKt application:
+This is done by running the PaddleDriverApplicationKt application:
 ```
-java -cp paddle.jar com.hartwig.hmftools.paddle.PaddleDndsApplicationKt \
+java -cp paddle.jar com.hartwig.hmftools.paddle.PaddleDriverApplicationKt \
     -work_dir /path/to/work_dir
 ```